AdobeDocs/experience-cloud.en/help/recommendations-in-a-website/use-cases/concepts.md

 **Extra Credit:** Add a 5th item to the display template.

-> **Tip:** If you change the number of items displayed in a design template, Target Recommendations needs to re-compute the algorithm to ensure a sufficient number recommendations are available, and Criteria status will change from Results Ready to Results Not Ready.
+> [!TIP] If you change the number of items displayed in a design template, Target Recommendations needs to re-compute the algorithm to ensure a sufficient number recommendations are available, and Criteria status will change from Results Ready to Results Not Ready.